 #6: Be spontaneous in the food sense!

 There is definitely no shortage of mouth-watering food when in Japan.
 I was surprised to find that there were many more unexplored delicacies despite Singapore having a wide variety of Japanese cuisine.
-I’m not so adventurous when it comes to exploring food, but I went out of my comfort zone, and I didn’t regret it a bit!
+I’m not so adventurous when it comes to trying new foods, but I stepped out of my comfort zone and didn’t regret it at all!
 Seafood is exceptionally fresh in Japan, and I love how the beef slices merely melt in my mouth.

 #7: Unwind your nights with cheap and excellent quality alcohol!